xuganyu96/chives-exchange/chives/blueprints/README.md

     `/debug/is_authenticated`, this time checking a redirect to the login page.
   * `/auth/logout`
   Allows the user to log out
+* `/exchange`
+  this route redirects to `/exchange/portfolio`
-* `/portfolio`(login required)
+  * `/exchange/dashboard`(login required)
   For displaying a summary of the user's portfolio: what stocks does this user hold, how much cash does it have
-* `/market` (login required)
+  * `/exchange/market` (login required)
-  * `/market/<security_symbol: str>`
+    * `/exchange/market/<security_symbol: str>`
     For the given symbol, display the current market price (price of the latest transaction), a graph of traded prices that can have day/week/month/year zooms (similar to the summary card displayed when searching for stocks on Google)
-* `/trade` (login required)
+  * `/exchange/trade` (login required)
-  * `/trade/submit_order`
+    * `/exchange/trade/submit_order`
     Submit new order through a form
-  * `/trade/view_orders`
+    * `/exchange/trade/view_orders`
     View the status of submitted orders
-  * `/trade/view_transactions`
+    * `/exchange/trade/view_transactions`
     View transactions